magepeopleteam/tour-booking-manager/readme.txt

 Requires at least: 4.4.0
 Tested up to: 6.6
 Requires PHP: 7.0
-Stable tag: 1.8.3
+Stable tag: 1.8.4
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Manage and enhance your travel bookings with WpTravelly.
-A complete WordPress booking solution for your website.
+Enhance and manage travel bookings effortlessly with WPTravelly—your complete WordPress booking solution for websites.

 == Description ==

-WpTravelly- Complete [tour and travel booking solution](https://mage-people.com/product/woocommerce-tour-and-travel-booking-manager-pro/) for WordPress website – The online tour booking system is the ideal solution for tour operators and travel agencies looking to create and manage customized tour packages.
-Offers a range of features that make it easy to establish your own travel booking website in five minutes or less using the best tour booking plugin.
+WPTravelly - The ultimate [tour and travel booking solution](https://mage-people.com/product/woocommerce-tour-and-travel-booking-manager-pro/) for WordPress websites.
+This online booking system is perfect for tour operators and travel agencies to create and manage customized packages effortlessly.
+Packed with features, it allows you to set up your travel booking website in under five minutes using the top-rated tour booking plugin.

 ###  Explore The Demo: